-Academic progress of Executive LLM students will be assessed after the posting of the grades for the first three courses in the Executive LLM program in June.
+Academic progress of Executive LLM students will be assessed after the posting of the grades for the Spring semester in the Executive LLM program in May.

-Any student who does not meet satisfactory academic progress will receive a letter stating that they have lost financial aid eligibility.
+Any student who does not meet satisfactory academic progress will receive an email notification from the Office of Financial Aid stating that they have lost financial aid eligibility.